tommalt/tommalt.github.io/_posts/2019-11-05-the-shortcomings-of-spok.markdown

 ---
 layout: post
-title: Career Advice from a Prussian General
+title: The Shortcomings of Spok
 ---

 > War belongs not to the province of Arts and Sciences, but to the province